-We thank you for visiting our web site and hope you will consider donating your time or money to help Good Hands PlainwellSM make a real difference in the life of the children of our community.
+We thank you for visiting our web site and hope you will consider helping with a donation of time or money to help Good Hands Plainwell℠ make a real difference in the life of the children of our community.

 National Child Hunger Statistics*

 - One out of every six children in the United States, (12.4 million), is at risk of hunger.

 - Over 62% of children in the US public school systems are on the Free or Reduced Price Meal program.

 - Childhood hunger can lead to weaker immune systems and increased hospitalization rates.